-Anxiety and high blood pressure can sometimes go hand in hand.
-Anxiety may lead to high blood pressure, and high blood pressure may trigger feelings of anxiety.
+Anxiety and high blood pressure can be symptoms of each other.
+Anxiety may lead to high blood pressure, and high blood pressure can trigger feelings of anxiety.

-Doctors characterize anxiety as feelings of intense worry or fear.
-It causes many physical symptoms, including increased heart rate and shallow breathing.
-Periods of anxiety may also temporarily increase blood pressure.
+The American Psychological Association (APA) defines anxiety as feelings of worry or tension.
+It can cause certain physical symptoms, including increased heart rate and sweating.
+The APA also notes that anxiety may increase a person’s blood pressure.

 Keep reading to learn more about the link between anxiety and high blood pressure, as well as how to treat both conditions.

-Anxiety-induced increases in blood pressure are temporary and will subside once the anxiety lessens.
-Regularly having high levels of anxiety, however, can cause damage to the heart, kidneys, and blood vessels, in the same way that long-term hypertension can.
+Anxiety-induced increases in blood pressure are usually temporary and subside once the anxiety lessens.
+Regularly having high levels of anxiety, however, can cause damage to the heart, kidneys, and blood vessels in the same way that long-term hypertension can.

 Additionally, some medications for anxiety can increase blood pressure.

-Having high blood pressure can trigger feelings of anxiety in some people.
-Those whom doctors diagnose with hypertension may worry about their health and their future.
+Having high blood pressure may trigger feelings of anxiety in some people.
+A person with hypertension may worry about their health and their future.

-When symptoms occur, it can be difficult to distinguish between anxiety and changes in blood pressure.
+It can be difficult to distinguish between anxiety and changes in blood pressure.
+Hypertension

-People who are experiencing severe or recurrent symptoms should see their doctor.
-A doctor will be able to diagnose the underlying cause of the symptoms and can prescribe treatments for both anxiety and hypertension, if necessary.
+Additionally, people who have severe or recurrent symptoms of either should see their doctor.
+A doctor will be able to diagnose the underlying cause of the symptoms and can prescribe any necessary treatments.

 There are several treatment options for anxiety.
-Most people require a combination of treatments.
+A person may require a combination of these treatments.

 Several medicines can relieve the symptoms of anxiety.
 Different types of medication will work for different people.
 Options include: